-The change in income tax (expense) benefit for the three months ended August 28, 2022 compared to the same period last year was primarily due to the Company's increase in net loss before income taxes from continuing operations and the Company's effective tax rate for the three months ended August 28, 2022 changed from a tax provision benefit of 18% to a tax provision expense of 0.5% in comparison to the same period last year, after adjustment for discontinued operations.
+As restated, the change in income tax (expense) benefit for the three months ended August 28, 2022 compared to the same period last year was primarily due to the Company's increase in net loss before income taxes from continuing operations and the Company's effective tax rate for the three months ended August 28, 2022 changed from a tax provision benefit of 18% to 0% in comparison to the same period last year, after adjustment for discontinued operations.
 The decrease in the effective tax rate for the three months ended August 28, 2022 was primarily due to an increase in valuation allowance recorded against certain deferred tax assets, partially offset by the impact of federal and state research and development tax credits.